DakotaWhipple/docs/src/content/docs/reference/roadmap/postgres.md

 ---
 title: PostgreSQL
+description: Comprehensive PostgreSQL learning roadmap from basics to advanced techniques and database internals
 ---

 To become an advanced PostgreSQL user — job-ready and fluent in advanced techniques like migrations, query optimization, and database internals — you’ll need a structured approach that balances **practical experience**, **deep dives**, and **exposure to real-world problems**.
 Here's a roadmap: